BackendExpert/automate-backend-fullstack/README.md

 ### v3.0.0 07 November 2024

 - Adding Routes
-- fixing bugs on model and Conrollers
+- fixing bugs on model and Controllers